 • Administration and enforcement.
 DEQ's Land Protection Division administers and enforces the contingency plan rules and the emergency plan rules in Oklahoma.

 TSDFs must prepare a separate emergency plan for each parcel of land owned by affected property owners.
 A parcel of land owned by affected property owners is land owned by one or more owners with a present possessory fee simple estate in land, excluding future interests, that is within 1 mile of the perimeter of the facility's site as applied for in the permit.
-Like a contingency plan, the emergency plan must be designed to minimize hazards to human health or the environment from fires, explosions, or ...
+Like a contingency plan, the emergency plan must be designed to minimize hazards to human health or the environment from fires, explosions, or any unplanned ...